cockpit-project/cockpit/HACKING.md

 Note that this enables eslint and stylelint by default -- if you want to disable them, run it with `-e`/`--no-eslint` and/or `-s`/`--no-stylelint`.

-Then reload cockpit in your browser after page is built.
-Press Control-C to stop watch mode once you are done with changing the code.
+Reload cockpit in your browser after page is built.
+Press `Ctrl`-`C` to stop watch mode once you are done with changing the code.

-Often you need to test your code in a VM.
+You often need to test code changes in a VM.
 There is an `-r`/`--rsync` option for copying the built page into the given SSH target's /usr/share/cockpit/ directory.
-If you use cockpit's own test VMs and set up the SSH `c` alias as described in [test/README.md](./test/README.md), you can use one of these commands:
+If you use Cockpit's own test VMs and set up the SSH `c` alias as described in [test/README.md](./test/README.md), you can use one of these commands: